-REIPPP does not fit squarely within these public procurement categories.
-With regard to REIPPP, public procurement of electricity is undertaken by the DMRE; however, the Independent Power Producers appointed as preferred bidders pursuant to such public procurement process ultimately enter into Power Purchase Agreements (PPAs) with Eskom for the supply and purchase of the procured electricity.
+REIPPP (like RMIPPPP) does not fit squarely within these public procurement categories.
+With regard to REIPPP, public procurement of electricity is undertaken by the Department of Mineral Resources and Energy; however, the independent power producers appointed as preferred bidders pursuant to the public procurement process ultimately enter into power purchase agreements (PPAs) with Eskom for the supply and purchase of the procured electricity.
 Eskom's payment obligations under the relevant PPAs are underwritten by the National Treasury in terms of a separate implementation agreement.
 Put-and-call option agreements generally do not feature in South African public procurement.